Before we get started, we need to install and configure a few tools essential for learning Elm.

 You should see the version number of the Elm Platform installed on your computer.
 We will be using the

-0.18.0 version throughout the book unless mentioned otherwise.
+0.19.0 version throughout this book unless mentioned otherwise.

 Source Code Editor

-elm-format to follow along, I highly recommend that you do.
+elm-format to follow along, it’s highly recommend that you do.

 - elm-format Release Status